fcelda/nsec5-draft/nsec5.md

 Facts to prove:

-> Non-existence of RRset that explictly matches the QNAME.  \[Shumon, Dave, check this terminology.]
+> Non-existence of the domain name that explictly matches the QNAME.

-> Non-existence of RRset that matches QNAME via wildcard expansion. \[Shumon, Dave, check this terminology.]
+> Non-existence of the wildcard that matches the QNAME.

-> The QNAME does not fall into a delegation. \[Shumon, Dave, check this terminology. "fall into"?]

-> The QNAME does not fall into a DNAME redirection.

 Authoritative server proofs:

 > NSEC5PROOF for closest encloser and matching NSEC5 RR.

 > NSEC5PROOF for next closer name and covering NSEC5 RR.

+> The QNAME does not fall into a delegation.

+> The QNAME does not fall into a DNAME redirection.

 Validator checks: